-Once you know where you want them to end up how do you get them there, from wherever they entered the site, in the quickest and easiest way possible?
+Once you know where you want them to end up how do you get them there, from wherever they entered the site, in the quickest and smoothest way possible?

-And remember: a website visitor can enter your site through any of the pages, not just the home page.
+And remember: a website visitor can enter your site through any page, not just the home page.

 WARNING!
 Attack page ahead!